-Collective Perception with a Heterogeneous Swarm
+Collective Perception and Decision Making in a Robot Swarm

 This research aims to improve the ability of a large group of robots to perceive and classify their environment by employing robots with different perceptual skills.
 The ability to make collective decisions is a critical component to developing complex collective behavior and intelligence and can contribute to the broader challenge of translating global goals to local rules.

 In a first paper, we demonstrated that a bio-inspired algorithm that allowed a collective of Kilobots to discriminate between multiple binary-state features simultaneously.
 We also explored strategies for allocating robots between features, finding approaches that proved successful even when the initial distribution of robots across features was poor.